-In 1835, Charles “Carlos” Bent married Maria Ignacia Jaramillo, who was born in Taos, New Mexico.
-Maria’s younger sister, Josefa Jaramillo, would later marry Kit Carson
+In 1835, Charles “Carlos” Bent married Maria Ignacia Jaramillo, born in Taos, New Mexico.
+Maria’s younger sister, Josefa Jaramillo, would later marry Kit Carson.

-William Bent (1809-1869) – The younger brother of Charles Bent, William was born in St. Louis, Missouri on May 23, 1809.
-The brothers established Bent’s Fort in Colorado in 1833 to trade with the plains Indians and area trappers.
-Furs, horses and other goods were traded for food and other household goods by travelers along the Santa Fe trail, fur-trappers, and local Mexican and Native American people.
-He also acted as a mediator among the Cheyenne Nation and other Native American tribes.
-Bent negotiated a peace among the many Plains tribes north and south of the Arkansas River, as well as between the Native American and the United States government.
+William Bent (1809-1869) – The younger brother of Charles Bent, William was born in St. Louis, Missouri, on May 23, 1809.
+The brothers established Bent’s Fort in Colorado in 1833 to trade with the Plains Indians and area trappers.
+Furs, horses, and other goods were traded for food and household goods by travelers along the Santa Fe trail, fur trappers, and local Mexican and Native American people.
+He also acted as a mediator between the Cheyenne Nation and other Native American tribes.
+Bent negotiated a peace among the many Plains tribes north and south of the Arkansas River, as well as between the Native Americans and the United States government.

-In 1835 Bent married Owl Woman, the daughter of White Thunder, a Cheyenne chief and medicine man.
-Together they had four children.
-Bent was accepted into the Cheyenne tribe and became a sub-chief.
-In the 1840s, according to the Cheyenne custom for successful men, Bent took Owl Woman’s sisters, Yellow Woman and Island, as secondary wives.
+In 1835, William Bent married Owl Woman, the daughter of White Thunder, a Cheyenne chief and medicine man.
+Together they had four children, including George Bent, who would grow up to be a leader among the fierce Cheyenne Dog Soldiers.
+William Bent was accepted into the Cheyenne tribe and became a sub-chief.
+In the 1840s, according to the Cheyenne custom for successful men, Bent took Owl Woman’s sisters, Yellow Woman, and Island, as secondary wives.
 He had his fifth child with Yellow Woman.
 After Owl Woman died in 1847, Island cared for her children.

-During the Mexican-American War, William served as a scout for Stephen W. Kearny and Sterling Price.
-He became the primary manager of the fort when Charles moved south to Taos, New Mexico Territory to become the new governor.
+William served as a scout for Stephen W. Kearny and Sterling Price during the Mexican-American War.
+He became the primary manager of the fort when Charles moved south to Taos, New Mexico Territory, to become the new governor.
 In 1849 he destroyed the fort and built a new trading post farther down the Arkansas River in 1853.

-Somewhere along the line William’s Cheyenne wives left him and in 1869, he married the young Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City.
+Somewhere along the line, William’s Cheyenne wives left him.
+In 1869, he married a young woman named Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City.
 Bent died shortly after their marriage, and Adaline bore their daughter, his sixth child, after his death.

 William Bent was buried in the Las Animas Cemetery.